 Asbestos Claims and what to do if you wish to claim

-Asbestos claims have been brought forward at an ever-growing rate for many years in England and Wales across the past few decades since the negative effects of exposure to asbestos became well-known.
+Asbestos claims have been brought forward at an ever-growing rate for many years in England and Wales since the negative effects of exposure to asbestos became well-known.
 Exposure to asbestos fibres and asbestos dust was first recognised in the early 1900’s to be an occupational hazard and since then there have been many asbestos claims brought against employers and asbestos manufacturing companies that failed to put appropriate precautionary measures in place for employees despite knowing about the links between exposure to asbestos and fatal diseases such as mesothelioma.

 Aside from mesothelioma there are also several other serious asbestos related illnesses caused by exposure to asbestos that can lead to people making asbestos claims which include the conditions of asbestosis, lung cancer, pleural plaques and pleural thickening.
 Each of these conditions can vary considerably in terms of severity and symptoms, as well as life expectancy.
 Regardless of which asbestos related disease a person may have been diagnosed with, it may be possible for them to bring an asbestos claim if it can be proven the condition was caused by exposure to asbestos fibres or asbestos dust, thus claiming compensation.